KyleWasTakenn/coverletter_writer/README.md

 - Automatically copies the cover letter to clipboard.

 TODO:
-- Implement grammarly assistance to refine the text (Needs further research).
+- Implement grammarly assistance to refine the text (Partially complete)